-Note: If you obtain your marriage license in Rock Island County, you must be married in Rock Island County.
+Note: If you obtain your civil union license in Rock Island County, the civil union must be performed in Rock Island County.

-Click here for Commonly asked Questions regarding Marriage Licenses.
+Click here for Commonly asked Questions regarding Civil Unions.

-The fee for the marriage license is $26.00 cash only.
+The fee for the civil union license is $26.00 cash only.

 PERSONAL CHECKS WILL NOT BE ACCEPTED.